JacobStephens2/rose-river-way-wordpress-child-theme/README.md

 # Rose River Way

-I created this child theme for Rose River Way in the late sprint of 2020.
+I created this WordPress child theme (child of the theme Polite) for Rose River Way in the late sprint of 2020.